hashim54/software-architecture-recommender-agent/README.md

 ---

 ## 9. Roadmap / TODO
-- [ ] Streamline secrets via Azure Key Vault
+- Streamline secrets via Azure Key Vault
-- [ ] Dockerfile & Bicep for one-click deploy
+- Dockerfile & Bicep for one-click deploy
+- Enhancement of the prompts used in the document cracking script for more accurate and detailed extraction of the architecture diagrams
-- [ ] Web front-end with diagram preview
+- Web front-end with diagram preview

 ---